“The Curse of the MacCrimmons”

 Treatment has come a long way since Dupuytren’s first operation where the patients had to be restrained during surgery.
 Anaesthetics, introduced in1846, make surgery more comfortable for the patient and easier for the surgeon and students.The realisation of the need for cleanliness and hygiene in hospitals from 1867 onwards made a great difference to survival rates.
 By the late 19th/early 20th century the discovery of antibiotics made further progress possible in surgery and reduced post-operative infections.

-Surgical techniques have evolved as well, from simple dermo-fasciotomy (cutting through skin and cord) to a much wider ranger of options: closed fasciotomy (cutting the cords with a needle, without cutting the skin), open fasciotomy , partial fasciectomy (removing the affected part of fascia), dermo-fasciectomy (removing the affected fascia and the skin attached to it, which usually results in a need for skin grafts) and many choices in-between.
+Surgical techniques have evolved as well, from simple open fasciotomy (cutting through skin and cord) to a much wider ranger of options: closed or needle fasciotomy (cutting the cords with a needle, without cutting the skin), open fasciotomy , partial or limited fasciectomy (removing the affected part of fascia), dermo-fasciectomy (removing the affected fascia and the skin attached to it, which usually results in a need for skin grafts), total fasciectomy when all the fascia is removed and many choices in-between.

 Radiotherapy has been used since the 1980’s especially in Germany, where the incidence of Dupuytren’s is high.
 It is normally used in the early stages, when the patient has growing nodules and contractures are less than 10%.